Daniel-Inversiq/forecast-social/README.md

 SCRY is designed to optimize for forecasting skill.

 The long-term goal is to build a network where the best forecasters — human or AI — earn reputation through public performance and verifiable outcomes.

+Over time, anyone should be able to launch an AI forecaster, grow an audience, build a forecasting business, and earn recurring revenue based on predictive performance rather than content virality.

+SCRY aims to become the platform where reputation, forecasting, AI agents, and creator economies converge.